Gouldilocks/Canvas-Grading-Script/README.md

 ## How to get the output?

-outputs are put in a text file named output.txt.
+outputs are sent to a text file named output.txt.

 Each output for each student is put into their respective directory.
 Here is an example path: